Focus Area

 What We Fund

-To support young people in developing a strong sense of belonging, identity, purpose, and agency, we will fund organizations that create the conditions young people need to:
+To support young people in developing a strong sense of belonging, identity, purpose, and agency, we will fund organizations that create opportunities for young people, ages 9 to 25, to:

 • Cultivate healthy, supportive relationships and social networks with peers, near-peers, and trusted adults